amalprojects/Data-Projects/README.md

 # Description

-Most of the projects you will go through above are a "Data Analyst" oriented projects.
+Most of the projects you will go through above are  "Data Analyst" oriented projects.
 I have tried to apply my knowledge of python and SQL to different side projects which
 I did along with my studies.

 I am also interested in Data Engineering and Machine Learning which I consider very important for two different reasons.
 As of now researching and analyzing data is what I